“Blues for Brando”

 Leith Stevens, directing: Milton M. Rajonsky (Shorty Rogers), trumpet; Milton G. “Milt” Bernhart, trombone; Clifford E. “Bud” Shank, and James “Jimmy” Giuffre, alto saxophones; Robert “Bob” Cooper, tenor saxophone; Russ Freeman, piano; Carson Smith, bass; Shelly Manne, drums.

 The Story: My admiration for Marlon Brando as an actor is great.
 After studying at the Actors’ Studio in New York (the “Method Acting” school) in the 1940s, Brando hit Hollywood like a cyclone in 1951 with his explosive portrayal of Stanley Kowalski in the film adaptation of the Tennessee Williams play A Streetcar Named Desire, a role that he had originated successfully on Broadway.
 One of Brando’s greatest screen performances was as Terry Malloy, a small-time prizefighter in On the Waterfront in 1954.
-His portrayal of the motorcycle gang leader Johnny Strabler in The Wild One (1953), created a lasting rebellious image in popular culture, though seen now the subculture of Brando’s early-1950s motorcycle gang seems less menacing than it was when the film was made.
+His portrayal of the motorcycle gang leader Johnny Strabler in The Wild One the year before created a lasting rebellious image in popular culture.
+When seen now, the subculture of Brando’s early-1950s motorcycle gang seems less menacing than it was when the film was made.

 What is little known about Brando is his love of jazz, swing and great American Popular Song.
 When Brando was ascending to the heights of fame as a Hollywood screen star in the 1950s, he was often invited to parties.
 Frequently, he showed up with a set of bongos, which he played usually to great acclaim by his fellow party-goers.
 (Brando is shown with bongos at left.)
 He was also know to burst into song at parties.
 One of his favorite party-pieces was his vocal rendition of “Music, Maestro Please,” a sentimental ballad from the late 1930s, that was made famous by Tommy Dorsey’s band, with the sultry Edythe Wright singing.